 The Kiss represents the apex of Klimt’s "Golden Period", during which he incorporated golden leaves into his works.
-It reflects the influence of the religious art of the Middle Ages and the works created by artists of the Byzantine Empire, but it is also a link to Klimt’s own past, as both of his father and younger brother worked with metal.
+It reflects the influence of the religious art of the Middle Ages and the works created by artists of the Byzantine Empire, but it is also a link to Klimt’s own past, as both his father and younger brother worked with metal.

-Often perceived as pornographic, the painting portrays two figures draped in densely patterned cloths in a moment of intense sensual pleasure.
+Once perceived as pornographic, the painting portrays two figures draped in densely patterned cloths in a moment of intense sensual pleasure.

 80% Combed Cotton, 17% Polyamide, 3% Elastane.

 Made in Portugal using the most advanced craftsmanship to produce the finest seamless socks.

 Wash inside out (40ºC/100ºF max).
 Do not tumble dry, iron.